Covid 19 coronavirus: Dr Siouxsie Wiles answers your questions on Newstalk ZB

 You can only go for bike rides or drives alone or "with people in your bubble".

-A listener asked Dr Wiles if they could still play golf and she advised them not to, to stay home.
+A listener asked Wiles if they could still play golf and she advised them not to and to stay home.

-People who employ cleaners for their house should not have their cleaners coming in during the lockdown, Dr Wiles said.
+People who employ cleaners for their house should not have their cleaners coming in during the lockdown, Wiles said.

-Wiles, who earlier urged Kiwis to follow health advice to slow the spread of Covid-19, answered questions on Newstalk ZB at 5.30pm.
+The microbiologist says you should not come within two metres of people outside your bubble.

+She says she is "a little bit" concerned about people who are treating the lockdown "like a holiday".

 New Zealand now has 155 confirmed cases of Covid-19, after 40 more were confirmed today by Director-General of Health Dr Ashley Bloomfield.